 1. Go to Groups page from the side menu of your Partner Dashboard.
 Click Create Group in the top right corner.

 2. Give your group a name - it can be any name that makes sense for your company.
 You can create the group as a sub-group of an already existing parent group by selecting the Parent group below the name field.
 Click Add when you're ready.

 3. Your group will now be visible in the main Groups page.
 Here you can easily see the parent groups as well as their respective subgroups.

 How to assign a group to a staff member

-1. From the Staff page in the Partner Dashboard, find the staff member to whom you want to assign a group.
+1. From the Staff page in the Advisor Dashboard, find the staff member to whom you want to assign a group.
 Click the three dots to the right of the employee's name in the list.
 Here, select Change role and permissions.

 2. This will open a window where you can define the employee's roles and permissions.
 Under Access groups this staff member belongs to, you can select the groups you want this employee to be part of.

 Any group to which a staff member belongs will be visible next to the staff member's name in the Staff page.